skinny85/jilt/Readme.md

 Jilt's "killer features" compared to other tools in this same space are:
-* Support for the Type-Safe (sometimes also called Staged, or Telescopic) variant of the Builder pattern.
+* Support for the Type-Safe (sometimes also called Staged, or Telescopic, or Step) variant of the Builder pattern.
     For more information on the Type-Safe Builder pattern, check out my [blog article on the subject](http://endoflineblog.com/type-safe-builder-pattern-in-java-and-the-jilt-library).
 * The capability to generate Builders for any class,